podverse/podverse-web/databaseSchema.md

 _The Podverse mobile app and web app **must** be able to use the following properties.
 Properties ending with ! require values, and properties ending with ? do not require values._

+NOTE: The schema for clips in the mobile app and web app is implemented differently.
+The web app uses _MediaRef_ instead of the _Clip_ model.
+Maybe someday we should sync the mobile and web app schema?

 ####Podcast####

 feedURL: String! - (unique ID) URL of the podcast's RSS Feed

 title: String?